fmerg/pymerkle/USAGE.md

 ### Persistence and representation

-On-disc persistence is _not_ currently supported.
+On-disk persistence is _not_ currently supported.

 #### Exporting to and loading from a backup file

-The minimum required information may be exported into a specified file, so that the Merkle-tree can be retrieved in its current state from that file.
+The minimum required information may be exported into a specified file, so that the Merkle-tree may be retrieved in its current state from that file.
-Use the `.export()` method as follows:
+To this end use the `.export()` method as follows:

 ```python
 tree.export('relative_path/backup.json')